yuliaboyko02/My-PowerBI-Projects/README.md

-# 📊 Data Visualisation Project (Tableau & Power BI)
+# 📊 Data Visualisation Project (Power BI & Tableau)

 ## 📌 Overview
-This project was completed during **Week 2 of a Data Technician Bootcamp**, focusing on data visualisation, dashboard design, and business insights using **Tableau and Power BI**.
+This project was completed during **Week 2 of a Data Technician Bootcamp**, focusing on building interactive dashboards and visual analytics using **Power BI** and **Tableau**.

-The project explores global health data, music streaming data, and business intelligence reporting to develop interactive dashboards and communicate insights effectively.
+The work explores real-world datasets including global health statistics and music streaming data to identify trends, relationships, and actionable insights.

 ---